jmda8400/Weather-API/README.md

-A web page with an integrated weather forecast system.
-Ain't much but it's honest work.
+A Django based webpage with an integrated weather forecast system.

 Resources: